tealvince/SQLayout/README.md

 ## How it works

 Traditional layout code usually looks something like the following.
-The views to layout are sequentially sized, then laid out, with a running offsets carried forward each successive view.
+The views to layout are sized and laid out one at at time, with a running offsets carried forward each successive view.
 While this works, the endless cycle of sizing, offsetting, and setting of each view's frame ends up duplicating a lot of very similar code.

     override func layoutSubviews() {
         super.layoutSubviews